-Insecticide lawn spray is not a one-time application.
-To control insects around your home most effectively, spray your lawn several times throughout the year because different insects emerge at different times throughout the spring and summer.
+Lawn spray is not a one-and-done application.
+To control insects around your home and in the backyard most effectively, spray your lawn several times throughout the year because different insects emerge at different times throughout the spring and summer.

 The height of summer is when mosquitoes tend to emerge.
-These nuisance pests multiply rapidly and unless you prevent them from breeding in your yard, you may find yourself overrun with mosquitoes.
-Remove patches of weeds, loose garbage and any standing water such as bird baths.
-Spray your lawn as well as resting places like flowers and foliage to deter mosquitoes.
-In addition to spraying your yard, plant some citronella grass to repel mosquitoes naturally.
+These nuisance pests multiply rapidly and unless you prevent them from breeding in your yard, you may find yourself overrun.

 Sprays for killing mosquitoes also kill honeybees, butterflies, and ladybugs, all beneficial insects.
 Instead, try basic mosquito-control tactics, like eliminating standing water where mosquitoes breed, old tires, bird feeders, and planters.
 Fix broken screens on doors and windows, and remove patches of weeds and loose garbage.

 The fall is the best time to spray your yard for crawling insects like ants and water bugs.
 Spray your lawn and concentrate especially on the area around the foundation of your house to create a pesticide barrier.